Infection Prevention and Control Training

 - parasites,- e.g. scabies and lice

-- To demonstrate effective hand hygiene procedures
+- Effective hand hygiene procedures

-- To understand the correct management of spills
+- The correct management of spills

 - To understand how to manage waste correctly, including sharps, domestic waste, clinical hazardous waste and biological spills.

-- To understand roles and responsibilities and boundaries in preventing infection within an organisation with regard to
+- To understand roles and responsibilities and boundaries in preventing infection within an organisation with regard to:

 - reporting of infectious outbreaks